ieee-vgtc/ieeevis.org/year/2019/info/call-participation/shortpapers.md

 ### Submission Guidelines:

 Short papers can be up to four pages plus up to one page of references.
 Submissions will be in the VGTC conference two-column format, in line with the [IEEE VIS formatting guidelines](http://junctionpublishing.org/vgtc/Tasks/camera.html).
+Short papers may be single-blind or double-blind - reviewers’ identities are not revealed.
+Authors may choose whether to anonymize their submission or not.

 Short papers must be submitted through the [Precision Conference System](https://new.precisionconference.com/submissions).